Repoussé and chasing: India

 Repoussé and chasing are commonly used in India to create objects such as water vessels.
 These vessels are generally made using sheets of copper or silver.

 Pre-Columbian America

-Repoussage and chasing were used by many Pre-Columbian civilizations in the Americas, such as the Chavín culture of Peru (about 900 to 200 BCE), to make ornaments of gold and other metals.
+Repoussage and chasing were used by many Pre-Columbian civilizations in the Americas, such as the Chavín culture of Peru (about 900 to 200 BC), to make ornaments of gold and other metals.

 During the Hopewell and Mississippian periods of the American Southeast and Midwest goods of repoussé copper were fashioned as ritual regalia and eventually used in prestige burials.
 Examples have been found with many S.E.C.C. designs such as Bi-lobed arrow motif headdresses and falcon dancer plaques.
 Although examples have been found in a widely scattered area (Spiro, Oklahoma, Etowah, Georgia, and Moundville, Alabama), most are in what is known as the Braden Style, thought to have originated at the Cahokia Site in Collinsville, Illinois.
 Several copper workshops discovered during excavations of Mound 34 at Cahokia are the only known Mississippian culture copper workshops.